 Everest Public High School is a charter high school in Redwood City.
-The principal of Everest Public High School is Lilla Toal Mandsager and can be contacted at firstname.lastname@example.org.
-104 children attend Everest Public High School and are mostly Asian; Hispanic; and White, non-Hispanic.
-32% of the 104 students here are paying reduced lunch prices.
+The principal of Everest Public High School is Lilla Toal Mandsager, who can be contacted at firstname.lastname@example.org.
+104 children attend Everest Public High School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+32% of the 104 students here get reduced lunch prices.
 Summit Preparatory Charter High School is one of the nearest high schools.

 |Native American or Native Alaskan||2%||%|

 |Students eligible for free or reduced-price lunch program||32%||None%|